 3. Do a Tax-Deferred Exchange for the Flip

 A tax-deferred exchange, also known as a 1031 exchange, allows you to roll over the gains on one property to another.
 To qualify for this, you’ll need to hold the property for a year or more (longer is better in the IRS’ eyes) and rent it to tenants.
 It can’t be used just on a quick-turn property.
 For more information, you can read our ultimate guide on 1031 like-kind exchanges.

 4. Claim House Flipping Tax Deductions

-The IRS allows house flippers to write off certain expenses that pertain to purchasing, renovating and selling properties.
-Writing off these expenses help reduce your taxable income.
-You can deduct some expenses before you flip the property, but other expenses such as capital expenditures can’t be deducted until after the property sells.
+The IRS allows house flippers to write off certain expenses that pertain to purchasing, renovating, and selling properties.
+Writing off these expenses helps reduce your taxable income.
+You can deduct some expenses before you flip the property, but other expenses, such as capital expenditures, can’t be deducted until after the property sells.

-What Expenses Can I Deduct When Flipping a House
+Expenses You Can Deduct When Flipping a House

 It’s important to know what expenses you can deduct when flipping a house.
 This will give you a better idea of how much your taxable income will be, so you can have money set aside to pay your taxes.
 This, in turn, affects your budget on your next flip.

 Some expenses you can deduct when flipping a house include:

 - Capital expenditures (expenses related to buying and renovating a house with the intention to flip).
 These are deducted after you flip the property.